manueldinisjunior/Space-Tourism-Web-App/README.md

 - [Frontend Mentor](https://www.frontendmentor.io/profile/manueldinisjunior)
 - [Git Hub](https://github.com/manueldinisjunior)
 - [LinkedIn](https://www.linkedin.com/in/manueldinisjunior)

 ## Acknowledgments

-I want to give thanks specially to [Web Dev Simplified](https://youtu.be/At4B7A4GOPg) YouTube channel for helping me to get some inspiration to develop the navbar of this project.
+I want to give thanks especially to [Web Dev Simplified](https://youtu.be/At4B7A4GOPg) YouTube channel for helping me to get some inspiration to develop the navbar of this project.